- Number of Students: 326

 Our journey started with coming together as a team to create a vision statement that would guide and solidify our commitment to our students and each other.
 Every stakeholder was an integral part of the plan to develop a statement that reflected our collective vision for our school.
 Our staff worked diligently to design a statement that truly represented our vision for our school and commitment to our students.
 We firmly believed that this statement was so much more than something we would simply display on our walls.
 This statement would be the driving force that would focus our work and efforts on the right work as a school.
 Our school came together and created our purpose statement and collective commitment which was, “To ensure ALL children achieve high levels of learning.”
 Our staff began to shift their own mindset, and our conversations shifted to how we would ensure this success for ALL students.
 The idea that some kids could not reach high levels of learning was left behind, and our new focus centered around getting them all there.

 With our vision now focused, we needed to create a new foundation to move towards our goal.
 To truly ensure that our students achieved these high levels of learning, we understood that the strongest change agent for continuous improvement was the Professional Learning Communities (PLC) framework.
 Our plan was to use the PLC process to focus all instruction, intervention, and assessment implementation.
 We knew that our commitment to best practices and the tiered process of support would ensure our students achieved at high levels.
 Building our teachers’ capacity was also very important to us.
-Without their knowledge and expertise, our students would not be where they are today.
+Quality classroom instruction is the first line of defense toward academic failure.

 1. Monitoring student learning on a timely basis.